-This is the reason why you take wash your wool sweaters by hand and take your tailored wool garments to the dry-cleaners.
+This is the reason why you wash your wool sweaters by hand and take your tailored wool garments to the dry cleaners.
 Clothes manufacturers are turning to synthetic materials like nylon and polyester to make everyday clothes.

 Such materials are often added into non-synthetic fabrics to improve durability.
 What about care of polyester and nylon?
 How will you remove stains effectively without ruining these fabrics?

 Proper Stain Removal from Nylon and Polyester Fabrics